Updated: Jan 12

 Ok... so if everyone isn't a blemish-free applicant, then what are they doing to get into medical school.
 I know I'm always harping about strategy, but how else are you supposed to beat those odds?
 So, here are 5 strategies that will help you to make more strategic moves and increase your chances of getting into medical school:

-Before applying to medical school, look at the trends for applicants and matriculants.
+Do your homework Before applying to medical school, look at the trends for applicants and matriculants.
 This will give you better insight as to whom medical schools are accepting.
 You can find much of this information on the AAMC and AACOM websites.
 Attending pre-med conferences is another way to have face-to-face time with admissions officers and get all your questions answered.
 Understand the lay of the land ,so you're not entering unknown territory.

 Apply when you are competitive